cargo-prebuilt/cargo-prebuilt/CONFIG.md

 # Config Info

-Config info is process in the order of arguments -> environmental variables -> config file -> defaults.
+Config info is prioritized in the order of arguments -> environmental variables -> config file -> defaults.

 ## File